-Cultural Resources Local groups play an important cultural role in the community.
+Local groups play an important cultural role in the community.
 There are several Lake Associations in Hubbardton that have considerable civic, social and political impact.
 These associations include Beebe, North End Alliance, Bomoseen and Hortonia, and their responsibilities include road maintenance and the administration of water quality grants.

 The Volunteer Fire Department is also an integral component in the community.
 The department has been able to upgrade communication systems and provide additional training and maintain its safety equipment through chicken barbeque and other activities.
 The Hubbardton Volunteer Fire Department Boosters support the local volunteer fire department by providing support at fire scenes and conducting fundraisers.

 The Center Grange 290, which celebrated its 110th anniversary in 2011, sponsors community service programs including the distribution of Christmas and Thanksgiving food baskets.
 The Grange in the past has contributed to the renovation of the Town Hall, purchased 911 signs, Hubbardton town signs and various other community projects.

 The Congregational and Baptist Churches offer facilities for public gatherings.
 Residents can also utilize the Castleton Free Library.
 In the summer, there are weekly concert on the green series at Castleton University and in downtown Fair Haven.

 While there is no official art community, there is a significant number of artisans in the area including potters, painters, weavers, sculptors, and glass blowers as well as apiaries and antique dealers that work out of home-based businesses.
 These kinds of activities can have a direct link to the economy of the area as tourists and visiting artists can take part in workshops, lectures, arts and craft festivals as well as the sale of these goods.
 According to the Hubbardton Town Survey 2009, residents feel that home-based businesses and small crafts/artisans should be encouraged in the area (72% and 83% respectively).

+Hubbardton Day

-Hubbardton Day The Hubbardton Day Celebration is a community event held each year in July.
+The Hubbardton Day Celebration is a community event held in July.
 It brings together the Hubbardton townspeople for fun and socialization and introduces the town of Hubbardton to surrounding communities and to the friends and neighbors in those towns.

-This annual family and friends fun day is a follow up to, and resulted from the tremendous success that the Hubbardton community enjoyed at the town's 250th Birthday celebration in 2014.
+This family and friends fun day is a follow up to, and resulted from the tremendous success that the Hubbardton community enjoyed at the town's 250th Birthday celebration in 2014.
 People wanted to keep continuing the celebration each year afterwards.
-Thus, the Hubbardton Day Celebration has now become an annual event.

 The festivities include food, kid games, contests, demonstrations, music, entertainment, concerts and an outstanding fireworks display.

-Cultural Resource Action Items Plan and host additional community gatherings throughout the year When: Every year Host a community mapping workshop with DEC When: 2019
+Cultural Resource Action Items

+Plan and host periodic community gatherings throughout the year.

+Promote community involvement in the Fire Department, Grange, Senior Connection, and Town Committees

+Encourage home-based businesses.

+Historic Resources